Speeding fines in the UK have increased

 Band C speeding fine

 A Band C speeding fine means that anyone speeding at 51mph or above in a 30mph limit - for example - faces a fine equivalent to 150% of their weekly income, and 6 penalty points on their driving licence, or disqualification from driving for up to 56 days.
-If you’re disqualified for 56 days or more, you must apply for a new licence before you're able to start driving again.
+If a driver is disqualified for 56 days or more, they must apply for a new licence before they are able to drive again.

 For anyone earning £25,000 a year, a speeding fine equivalent to 150% of their weekly income means handing over a minimum of £720 - no small amount.